Daltonhensley19/AzaleaCapstone/README.md

 ## License

-The Lambda AOT Compiler is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Azalea AOT Compiler is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.